 Though store-bought earplugs offer some protection, custom earmolds and earplugs offer maximum protection and a comfortable fit that is designed specifically for your ears.
 They offer more security in knowing that your ears have the best possible protection against hearing loss.

 Earmolds come in a wide variety of sizes and types.
 Some earmolds are solid, and some are soft or spongy.
 The most popular styles are full shell and half shell.
 Full shell earmolds are generally for high-level noise exposure, while half shell are for mid-level noise exposure.
-The type of earmold Dr. Campbell recommends will depend on your individual needs.
+The type of earmold we recommend will depend on your individual needs.

 Some earmolds come with a filtered attenuator, allowing for verbal communication while still protecting hearing, which is popular with musicians.
 These types of earmolds come in both electronic and non-electronic models.
 Earmolds are also popular for fitting over certain earbud headphones, under pilot boom-mic headsets, and other specialty uses.